IRIS Sahand (2012): History

 Sahand was unveiled to the public in late November 2012.
 All that was shown was pictures of the completed hull and superstructure.
 The ship was not outfitted with weapons, electronics, or other essential military equipment.
 These systems were due to be installed in one or two years.
 The ship entered service on 1 December 2018.
 Sahand is named in the memory of the original Sahand that was sunk by the U.S. in Operation Praying Mantis during the Iran–Iraq War on 18 April 1988.

-In June 2021, Sahand, accompanied by IRINS Makran (a naval-converted oil tanker), were the first Iranian naval ships to reach the Atlantic without docking in an international port, according to official Iranian sources.
+In June 2021, Sahand, accompanied by (a naval-converted oil tanker), were the first Iranian naval ships to reach the Atlantic without docking in an international port, according to official Iranian sources.
 Early media report incorrectly suggested they were bound for Venezuela, but the ships were bound for Saint Petersburg to attend Navy Day to commemorate the 325th anniversary of the Russian Navy foundation.
-Makran was reported to be carrying several Fast Attack Craft.
+Makran was reported to be carrying several fast attack craft.

-Sinking, Salvage & Restoration
+Sinking, salvage and restoration

 On 7 July 2024, Sahand capsized during repairs in Bandar Abbas, reportedly due to a technical fault.
 Several people were hospitalized from the incident, and part of the ship became submerged.
 Immediately after the capsizing, the head of Iran Shipbuilding & Offshore Industries Complex (ISOICO) said "there was still a possibility" of repairing the ship and restoring it to operation.
 Later on 9 July the ship entirely sank after the rope holding the capsized ship broke.
 Reportedly salvaged on 13 July, but also reportedly sank again on an even keel in slightly deeper water.
 On 22 July 2024, the ISOICO led salvage operation was successful and Sahand was finally pulled out of water completely.
-Iran Navy said the sinking incident was due to the ship losing its balance due to water ingress while undergoing repairs at the wharf.
+The Iranian navy said the sinking incident was due to the ship losing its balance due to water ingress while undergoing repairs at the wharf.
 Reports say additional fitments like SAMs might have affected the ship's stability.
-The ship has now been towed for repairs at same port of Bandar Abbas, where restoration work will be carried out.
-However, the volume of damage and the estimated time needed for completing the restoration of the ship has not been disclosed.
+The ship was towed for repairs at same port of Bandar Abbas, where restoration work was carried out.
+On 29 November 2025, a restored Sahand was recommissioned into the navy, alongside IRIS Kurdistan, the second forward base ship of the Iranian Navy.

+Second sinking during the 2026 Iran war

+Sahand was destroyed in strikes by United States forces at her mooring at Bandar Abbas, alongside other ships of the Islamic Republic of Iran Navy, during the opening days of the 2026 Iran war.